 I see commercials for the Sleep Number bed all the time - why don't they claim their bed reduces the risk of breast cancer?
 That would drive up sales, don't you think?
 As mentioned above, it is perhaps not proven, so maybe they are reluctant to make the claim, but I see sillier claims every day from weight loss pills, wrinkle creams, male enhancement supplements, copper bracelets, and the like.
 Use the word "may" in your assertion, and you can get away with just about anything.
 If I were CEO of Sleep Number or TempurPedic, I'd at least think about it.
 I don't think it's dishonest, not at all.
 Consumers should know there is a nontrivial cancer risk that they can easily control by sleeping on air, cloth, or foam.
 I will probably avoid spring mattresses for the rest of my life.

 Speaking of SleepIQ®, the Sleep Number system that monitors your movements throughout the night and documents your sleep quality, I wonder how it reacts to sex?
 I hope it doesn't view that as restless sleep.
 Perhaps it knows what that is and sets it to the side.
 More problematic is the dog.
 We're sleeping peacefully and she jumps up on the bed, twirls, flops, and pants for 20 minutes.
 We acknowledge her presence and quickly drop back to sleep, but who knows how SleepIQ registers the panting.
-After an hour she gets hot between us and jumps off, then sleeps in her own bed for a couple hours, then jumps back on and starts the cycle again.
+After an hour she gets hot between us and jumps off, then sleeps in her own bed for an hour, then jumps back on and starts the cycle again.
 Well no matter, I don't really want a device monitoring and grading my sleep every night.